 Steps to help your child follow instructions

-1. Logical consequence - take away his privilege which fits the situation for 5 to 30 minutes, OR
+- Logical consequence - Pause the activity or remove the toy related to the problem behaviour for 5 to 30 minutes, OR